NicholasRabbit/Operating-Systems/6.S081/Notes of Operating Systems.md

       //descriptor 1, is closed.
       close(1);

-      // Open "output.ext" and "O_WRONLY|O_CREATE" indicates it is written only if
+      // Open "output.txt" and "O_WRONLY|O_CREATE" indicates it is written only if
       // the file doesn't exist then create one.
       // By convention, since file descriptor 1 has been closed previously, open(...)
       // will return the smallest available file descriptor, namely this 1. and assign